duckdb/duckdb_spatial/README.md

 ## Function Support/Implementation Table

-GEOS - functions that are implemented using the [GEOS](https://trac.osgeo.org/geos/) library DuckDB - functions that are implemented natively in this extension that are capable of operating directly on the DuckDB geometry data type
+GEOS - functions that are implemented using the [GEOS](https://trac.osgeo.org/geos/) library

+DuckDB - functions that are implemented natively in this extension that are capable of operating directly on the DuckDB types

-CAST(GEOMETRY) - functions that are supported by implicitly casting to `GEOMETRY` and then using the `GEOMETRY` implementation.
+CAST(GEOMETRY) - functions that are supported by implicitly casting to `GEOMETRY` and then using the `GEOMETRY` implementation

 We are currently working on implementing more functions, and will update this table as we go.
 Again, please feel free to open an issue if there is a particular function you would like to see implemented.
 Contributions are also welcome!